-For more information, see Configuring the Database and Security Groups in the Quest Enterprise Reporter Installation and Deployment Guide in the Technical Documentation.
+For more information, see "Configuring the Database and Security Groups" in the Installation and Deployment Guide.

-- NOTE: These credentials are also used to access the target computers during a discovery, unless alternate credentials are specified for a discovery.
+- i NOTE: These credentials are also used to access the target computers during a discovery, unless alternate credentials are specified for a discovery.
 For more information, see Step 1.
-Create the Discovery (Name) on page 63. - Access to Admin\$ on the node host
+Create the Discovery (Name) on page 69. - Access to Admin\$ on the node host